ElinEunjung/peata-v2/docs/query-test-log.md

 # 🧪 PEATA Query Test Log

 This document summarizes the query tests conducted for the PEATA application using TikTok's Research API (**Video**).
-It helps refine the guidance in the "Query Design Best Practices" document and verify implementation.
+It helps refine the guidance in the "Query Design Practices" document and verify implementation.

-> 📘 See best-practices summary in [query-best-tips.md](./query-best-tips.md)
+> 📘 See design-practices summary in [query-design-tips.md](./query-design-tips.md)

 ---